 - Access to the viewing platform requires to walk only 150 meters on a wheelchair accessible path

 - It is a perfect place to see the sunset

 - Further hiking trails are available around

-- Almost everyone get to the lookout and turn around.
+- Almost everyone goes to the lookout and turns around.
 I recommend you keep going along the loch to reach Loch Rannoch.
 See my pictures at the end.

 Accommodations near Loch Tummel

-To reach the Queen's view Scotland Platform, it is only a 150m easy walk on a well maintained path.
+To reach the Queen's Viewing Platform, it is only a 150m easy walk on a well-maintained path.

 You can find signage and explanations.
 The platform is secure and well maintained.

 And here is the famous Queen's View Scotland over Loch Tummel.
 You can see all the way to the Schiehallion mountain at the back (1083m):